MansoorMajeed/devops-from-scratch/README.md

 You can open an issue if you have something to discuss

+## General 'how to' tutorials

+Nothing here (yet)

-## DevOps From Scratch Episode specific Notes
+## DevOps From Scratch Episode Specific Notes and Tutorials

 [0.
 The Roadmap](episodes/0-roadmap.md)